 White Pine Tree

-The white pine (Pinus strobus) is one of the longest living trees in North America with some trees living over 500 years.
+White Pine Tree (Pinus strobus) is one of the longest living trees in North America with some trees living over 500 years.
 The bark on this tree gets darker as it matures until it turns a very dark grayish brown.
 Mature trees have thick, broad ridges and furrows.

-These trees that often grow to be 50 to 80 feet tall have feathery evergreen needles.
+White Pine Tree often grow to be 50 to 80 feet tall have feathery evergreen needles.
 The white pine usually grows up to 24 inches annually.

 The blue-green needles are arranged in clusters of five grow on horizontal branches over the course of two or three years to become about five inches long.
 On mature trees, some needles will drop in late fall.
 Mature trees are often up to 40 feet wide growing in an irregular or pyramidal shape.

-This tree produces pine cones that can be up to eight inches long.
+White Pine Tree produces pine cones that can be up to eight inches long.
 These light brown pine cones with white resin tips usually stay on the tree for two years before dropping in the fall.
 The scales on the pine cones are smooth and slightly curved.

-It is believed that kings of England sent the first white pines to the United States when the country was very young to use as ship masts.
+White Pine Tree is believed that kings of England sent the first white pines to the United States when the country was very young to use as ship masts.
 The wood is still often used commercially because of its immense strength.
 These trees often serve as a home for a variety of birds and small wildlife.

 White Pine trees are excellent living fence trees to add to pools, or anyplace one desires privacy.
 The White Pine evergreen tree, with really long needles, is the embodiment of the ideal Christmas tree.
 These lavish trees are stated tree of Michigan and Maine, and they are homes for squirrels and the Common Crossbill.